huawenyu/dotfiles/terminal/README.md

   + [O] almost don't need config,
   + [O] shortcusts support select tab,
   + [O] Using WSL, so everything doing inside WSL-ubuntu like ssh ProxyJump/mosh, and configgable by ~/.ssh/config

+## Microsoft terminal

+- Disable: Warn when the text to paste contains multiple lines

+  Hold down the `Shift` key while selecting Settings in the Windows Terminal dropdown menu.
+    This will open the editor associated with json files `settings.json`, change as:

+	"multiLinePasteWarning": false,
+- Select auto-to clipboard

+	Setting->Interaction->Automatically copy selection to clipboard=On